-Requirements Guidance 4.1.5 Criterion 5: Training and competency The intent of this criterion is to ensure that employees including contractors are adequately trained and competent to enable them to fulfil their jobs and responsibilities in accordance with documented procedures, legal and MSPO requirements.
+Requirements Guidance 4.1.5 Criterion 5: Training and competency The intent of this criterion is to ensure employees including contractors are adequately trained and competent to enable them to fulfil their jobs and responsibilities in accordance with documented procedures, legal and MSPO requirements.
 Training needs should be the basis to establish the training plan/programme.
 Depending on the capabilities of the organisation and competency requirements, training should be carried out, and evaluations of its effectiveness are conducted.
 Competency is the capability to apply or use a set of related knowledge, skills, and abilities required to successfully perform tasks and responsibilities in a defined work setting.
 Competency has 3 levels, which includes: a) Competency requirements by laws: Employees must have a valid competency certificate from an authorised organisation.
-For example, FFB graders, and scheduled waste handlers. b) Competency requirements by job scope: Competence in terms of the scope of the task is usually determined by the organisation.
+For example, FFB graders, and scheduled waste handlers. b) Competency requirements by job scope: Competency requirements by job scope: Competence in terms of the scope of the task is usually determined by the organisation.
 For example, harvesters. c) Competency requirements by the standards: For example, competency in knowledge and awareness of MSPO among staff and workers.
+4.1.5.1 Indicator 1: The organisation should identify relevant trainings based on the job description to ensure all employees, contractors and/or smallholders are well trained in their job function and responsibility.
+Training Needs Analysis (TNA) or also known as Training Needs Identification (TNI), results in the identification of training requirements for all employees based on competency/proficiency, including those required legally.
+TNA/TNI should cover the training required for safeguarding children.
+Refer to the Sample of Training Needs Summary in Appendix 2.